-This is the Actuary's Certification Letter for the Actuarial Section of the Comprehensive Annual Financial Report (CAFR) for the Tulare County Employees' Retirement Association (the Plan) as of June 30, 2019.
-This letter includes references to two documents produced by Cheiron for the Plan: the actuarial valuation report as of June 30, 2019 (transmitted October 29, 2019) and the GASB 67/68 report as of June 30, 2019 (transmitted November 14, 2019).
+This is the Actuary's Certification Letter for the Actuarial Section of the Comprehensive Annual Financial Report (CAFR) for the Tulare County Employees' Retirement Association (the Plan) as of June 30, 2020.
+This letter includes references to two documents produced by Cheiron for the Plan: the actuarial valuation report as of June 30, 2020 (transmitted October 21, 2020) and the GASB 67/68 report as of June 30, 2020 (transmitted October 26, 2020).

-Actuarial Valuation Report as of June 30, 2019
+Actuarial Valuation Report as of June 30, 2020

-The purpose of the annual actuarial valuation report as of June 30, 2019 is to determine the actuarial funding status of the Plan on that date and to calculate recommended contribution rates for the participating employers and Plan members for the Fiscal Year 2020-2021.
-The prior review was conducted as of June 30, 2018, and included recommended contribution rates for the Fiscal Year 2019-2020.
+The purpose of the annual actuarial valuation report as of June 30, 2020 is to determine the actuarial funding status of the Plan on that date and to calculate recommended contribution rates for the participating employers and Plan members for the Fiscal Year 2021-2022.
+The prior review was conducted as of June 30, 2019, and included recommended contribution rates for the Fiscal Year 2020-2021.

 Actuarial funding is based on the Entry Age Normal Cost Method.
 Under this method, the employer contribution rate provides for current cost (normal cost) plus a level percentage of payroll to amortize the Unfunded Actuarial Liability (UAL).
-As of the valuation date (June 30, 2019), the amortization policy specifies layered 19-year amortization.
+As of the valuation date (June 30, 2020), the amortization policy specifies layered 19-year amortization.
 The UAL as of June 30, 2015 was amortized over a closed 19-year period and subsequent gains or losses are being amortized over new closed 19-year periods.
+The Board elected to phase in the impact of the assumption changes included in the current valuation on the employer contribution rate over the next three fiscal years.